realbits-lab/realbits-lab.github.io/_portfolio/rent-content.md

 alt: image
 ---

-**RentNFT** Rent avatar market enables users to rent avatar NFT in a short time.
+**Rent Avatar** Rent avatar market enables users to rent avatar NFT in a short time.
 User can access utility function in service with the rented avatar content.
 Avatar NFT owner also can use utility function in service.

-- Homepage: TBD
 - Discord: [#rent-avatar](https://discord.com/channels/1049501409755811940/1054222466437881866){:target="_blank"}